All of the Greek islands have their own unique charm, but which are the best Greek islands for couples?

 But lovers shouldn’t miss the spectacularly pretty whitewashed village of Lindos.
 It checks all the boxes for a romantic vacation – small town atmosphere with charming streets, good restaurants, a cluster of perfect sandy beaches, amazing views, and it’s even topped with the archaeological site of Lindos Acropolis.

-Alternatively, you can stay in the dreamy medieval streets of Rhodes Old Town or in one of the islands increasing number of boutique hotels.
+Alternatively, you can stay in the dreamy medieval streets of Rhodes Old Town (Kokkini Porta Rossi wins on charm) or at fab new boutique offering Casa Cook Rhodes near Kolymbia.

 Representing the Ionian islands off the west coast of Greece, Kefalonia is another perfect destination for couples.
-Despite having incredibly pretty (and sandy) beaches, it hasn’t been overtaken by mass tourism or family beach resorts.
+Despite having incredibly pretty scenery and sandy beaches, it hasn’t been overtaken by mass tourism or family beach resorts.
 The scenery is mountainous, mysterious and green, making for some dramatic coastal scenery.

 Much of Kefalonia’s (also spelt Cephalonia) historic Venetian buildings were damaged in the earthquake of 1953.
 The upmarket fishing village of Fiskardo is one place where the buildings have remained intact; this pretty harbour town is popular with yachties.